khatibomar/chunky/README.md

         by default true , false if you just want to get chunks size without downloading files (default true) -name string
-        the name you want to save the video with without .mp4 -url string
+        the name you want to save the video with without .mp4 -t uint
+        number of concurrent downloads for rich users with fast internet (default 1) -url string
         provide a link that have a chunk , example: https://d2nvs31859zcd8.cloudfront.net/70c102b5b66dbeac89e4_channel_name_blaabllablablabl/chunked/X.ts